 Westlight is on the top floor of The William Vale hotel, and the view here makes most other rooftops feel like subway stops that sit above ground.
 It’s the perfect place to celebrate a birthday or the fact that your summer no longer involves explaining the difference between East, West, and Greenwich Village to an out-of-towner.
 Just make sure to book a table in advance.
 You aren’t the only one who enjoys sitting on a couch while staring at the Manhattan skyline.

-If there’s anything to know about the infamous Mr. Purple, it’s that this LES rooftop restaurant typically gets extremely crowded.
-But these days, it’s much easier to find a table here.
+If there’s anything to know about the infamous Mr. Purple, it’s that this LES rooftop typically gets extremely crowded.
 It’s a staple for the LES party scene, but it’s also on the roof of a nice hotel.
 You can eat brunch at a table, drink a cold brew martini on a couch, or jump into the pool if you need to cool off.
-They’re open seven days a week and you can make a reservation online.
+They’re open seven days a week, and you can make a reservation online.

-A.R.T Nomad is a laid back rooftop near Midtown that has some nice city views and a few couches where you can sit and drink a decent cocktail.
-Since the weather is nice, this is actually one of the better bar options in the area.
-You’ll need to book a reservation before you visit, and since A.R.T Nomad tends to get busy, however, so be sure to book a reservation.
+A.R.T Nomad is a laid back rooftop near Midtown that has some nice city views and a few couches where you can sit and drink a good cocktail.
+When the weather is nice, this is actually one of the best bar options in the area.
+A.R.T Nomad tends to get busy, however, so be sure to book a reservation.
 Once you get here, you can enjoy some snacks like labneh and tahini with housemade pita chips.

-If you didn’t know that Restoration Hardware (yes, the luxury furniture store) opened a massive rooftop restaurant in the Meatpacking District, surprise - this is it.
-RH Rooftop is a huge restaurant full of chandeliers, shrubbery, and pricey American food where you’d usually have to wait a while for a table.
-Call to make a reservation in advance, so you won’t need to pass the time on a couch that costs as much as a new car.
+If you didn’t know that Restoration Hardware (yes, the luxury furniture store) opened a massive rooftop restaurant in the Meatpacking District, surprise.
+This is it.
+RH Rooftop is a huge restaurant with chandeliers, shrubbery, and pricey American food.
+Make a reservation in advance, so you won’t need to pass the time on a couch that costs as much as a new car.